mongodb/docs/source/reference/javascript.rst

    configuration.
 Use :func:`rs.status()` to retrieve the current status, and consider the following procedure for modifying a

+TODO for modifying a ...?
+Also, you probably mean "Use rs.conf() to retrieve the current configuration..."

    This function provides a wrapper around the ":dbcommand:`replSetReconfig`" :term:`database command`.

-.. function:: rs.add(host,configuration)
+.. function:: rs.add(hostspec,arbiterOnly)

    Specify one of the following forms:

+   :param string host: Either a string or a document.
+If a string,
-   :param string host: Specifies a host (and optionally port-number)
+                       specifies a host (and optionally port-number)
-                       for a new host member for the replica set.
-MongoDB will add this host with the default configuration.
+                       for a new host member for the replica set; MongoDB will add this host with the default configuration.
+If a document, specifies

-   :param document configuration: A :term:`document` that specifies a
-                                  new replica set member, with a
-                                  custom configuration.
+		       any attributes about a member of a replica set.

+   :param optional arbiterOnly: If ``true``, this host is an arbiter.

    Provides a simple method to add a member to an existing :term:`replica set`.
 You can specify new hosts in one of two ways: